 Errors like this come about when an applicant decides to use the same template for every school he or she is applying to.
 The easiest and most certain way to avoid such an egregious error would be to simply write a new strong statement for each school (hence our first piece of advice: allow yourself plenty of extra time).

-- Include relevant experiences - What sealed your interest on the subject.
-This may be a volunteering programme, summer school, summer job, internship, visits to places that left an impression on you.
+Include relevant experiences - What sealed your interest in the subject?
+This may be a volunteering programme, summer school, summer job, internship, or visits to places that left an impression on you.
 How does the degree influence your future career and personal goals? – Let the committee see how your study programme fits into your overall story and your future.